How to Remove Duplicates in iPhoto: 2 Methods that Work

 4. You will be presented with the sets of duplicates found in iPhoto.
 You can preview the photos in each set side by side.

-5. Click the Merge [Number] Items button displayed next to a set.
+5. Click the Merge [number] Items button displayed next to a set.
 In the Merge Duplicates dialog that appears, click Merge.
-This way, this set will only have one unique photo, and the duplicate(s) will be deleted.
+This way, this set will only have one unique photo, and the duplicate(s) will be removed.
+Repeat this step to manage the rest of the duplicate sets.

-In step 5, if it’s a set of nearly identical photos, clicking the said button will keep the highest version and remove the rest.
+In step 5, if it’s a set of similar photos, clicking the said button will keep the highest version and remove the rest.
 In addition, all the relevant data like descriptions and keywords will be combined into the kept version.

 The deleted duplicates will go to the Recently Deleted album in the Photos app.

-Note: If you can’t see Duplicates in the sidebar in step 3, you can continue waiting.
-You can also check out these fixes.
+If you can’t see Duplicates in the sidebar in step 3, check out these fixes.

-3. This step is optional.
-Control-click a photo and select Get Info.
+4. Scroll down the list of photos to find duplicate images.
+Select a photo and click View > Info.
 The information provided in the Info window can help you know if two duplicate photos are exactly the same or different in image quality.

-4. Hold and press the Command key ⌘ and select the unwanted duplicate copies.
+5. Hold and press the Command key and select the unwanted iPhoto duplicates.
+Press the Delete key.

-Go to Recently Deleted and click Delete All.
+Go to Trash to permanently delete them.
 Alternatively, you can leave them there.
 They will be automatically eliminated after a month.

 iPhoto duplicate photos when importing to protect your digital photo collection.
 Go to File > Preferences > Advanced, and you can find the Importing option Copy items to the iPhoto Library.
 It is also available in Photos.
 The option is enabled by default.